JatinSharma496/InterviewBit-Movie-Booking-System-/README.md

 A full-stack web application similar to BookMyShow, built with React (Vite) frontend and Spring Boot backend.
 This project demonstrates modern web development practices with real-time features, comprehensive booking management, and admin functionality.

+> **Note**: This is an interview bit assignment project showcasing full-stack development skills with React and Spring Boot.

 ## 🎬 Features

 ### Core Functionality